Why Microsoft doesn't want to call the Duo a phone

 Originally published earlier this week.

-Discuss: Microsoft says its Surface Duo phone isn't a phone -- here's why
+Discuss: Microsoft says its Surface Duo phone isn't really a phone -- here's why

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.